j-f1/nps/README.md

 Normally `<your-bash-profile-file>` will be `~/.bash_profile`, `~/.bashrc`, or `~/.zshrc`.

 Note: you should probably only do this if you have the package installed globally.
-In that case you should probably also normally use the `nps` alias rather than `nps` because it's easier to type.

 #### CLI options